The Digital Omnibus changes the EU AI Act. But not in the way you think.

 Let's be honest: on the outcome side, this is a relaxation.
 The guarantee of a knowledge level per employee is gone.
 But anyone concluding that the duty has become optional is missing where the centre of gravity shifts.

 The old standard was strictly worded but hard to pin down in practice.
 Because what is "a sufficient level"?
 That had not yet been sharply defined in binding guidance, and that vagueness left room to wait and see.
 The new text is worded more mildly but is more concrete in what it asks of you: measures.
 And measures you cannot demonstrate carry hardly any weight as evidence of compliance in supervision or an audit.
 In practice, your evidential position therefore shifts to documentation: whoever takes measures must be able to show which ones, for whom, when, and why they fit the role and context.
+For that record-keeping, a two-page AI policy is enough to start with.
 The key word is no longer "sufficient".
 The key word is "demonstrable".
+Our free EU AI Act Compliance Checklist takes you through what "demonstrable" means in practice.
+If you want to house that documentation in a management system, that goes further than Article 4 alone.

 What such measures look like is deliberately not prescribed by the law.
 No mandatory exam, no mandatory certificate, no fixed format.
 But in practice, they are no mystery.
 Think of an inventory of which AI is used in your organisation.
 Training that fits role and risk, from the front desk to senior management.
 An exam with a certificate, not because it is required but because it is strong evidence that the measure is serious, verifiable and role-specific.
 And refreshers whenever the tools or the rules change.
 Anyone who has that in order can answer any question from a supervisory authority, auditor or insurer with a file instead of a promise.